JayatiPatel/-AgriBusinessDB-BottomUp/README.md

 ## Contributing

-This project is the result of a collaborative effort between Anish Rawat (https://github.com/anishrawat07), Jayati Sunil Patel (https://github.com/JayatiPatel) and Phalit Gupta (https://github.com/Phalit045040), with valuable guidance from Prof. Ashok Harnal.
+This project is the result of a collaborative effort between Anish Rawat (https://github.com/anishrawat07), Himanshi Saxena (https://github.com/045019) and Phalit Gupta (https://github.com/Phalit045040), with valuable guidance from Prof. Ashok Harnal.

 ## License